OldSneerJaw/synctos/CONTRIBUTING.md

 In either case, specification files must be denoted by the `.spec.js` filename suffix to be executed by the [Mocha](http://mochajs.org/) test runner.
 Test cases should use the [Chai](http://chaijs.com/) assertion library's [expect](http://chaijs.com/api/bdd/) assertion style.

 To execute the full test suite and lint the project's JS files with JSHint, run `npm test` from the project's root directory.
+A detailed, human-readable code coverage report is generated at `build/coverage/lcov-report/index.html`.

 ### Documentation